zalam003/energi-wiki/docs/01-guides/energi-bridge-how-to.md

 3.4.3 The MetaMask approval screen will pop up after a few seconds. “**Confirm**” the amount to transfer.
 You cannot change the amount approved for the transfer at this stage.

-:::info
+:::info **NOTE**
-> **NOTE**: NRG is a native token on the Energi blockchain.
+> NRG is a native token on the Energi blockchain.
 There is no approval required to transfer NRG.
 :::

 ![alt_text](../assets/images/bridge/image5.png)